MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

                 mz_now() < window_end + INTERVAL '7 days'
             GROUP BY window_end, id;
     ```
-    This final filter means "the result for a 1-minute window should come into effect when `mz_now()` reaches `window_end` and be removed 7 days later".
-Without this, records in the result set would receive strange updates as input records expire from the initial 30 day filter.
+    This `WHERE` clause means "the result for a 1-minute window should come into effect when `mz_now()` reaches `window_end` and be removed 7 days later".
+Without the latter constraint, records in the result set would receive strange updates as input records expire from the initial 30 day filter on the input records.
 1. Subscribe to the `output`.
     ```sql
     COPY (SUBSCRIBE (SELECT * FROM output)) TO STDOUT;